giannoul/gcs-python-file-uploader/README.md

 ## Instructions

-In order to deploy the application you need:
+Edit the following files and set up the In order to deploy the application you need:
 1. edit the file `infrastructure/providers.tf` in order to set up the Google Project name and run `terraform apply` to provision the GCP resources (service account, Google Cloud Storage bucket)
 2. run `make minikube-start` in order for minikube to start with the required ingress plugin
 3. run `make apply-manifests` so that the Kubernetes resources will be created